 Re-animation magic is the mainstay of the Necromancer's workforce, and perhaps their best known trick.
 The process involves animating a dead life-form and making it un-dead.
 The basic form of this spell typically has a very short duration, and the fresher the corpse, the easier it is to animate.
 Re-animation is typically focused around creating mindless worker-drones who can preform simple tasks and follow orders; part of the magic is in simply controlling them.
 A necromancer can directly control a single undead to carry out complex steps, or impose will over a group to guide them through a simpler task.
 Anything requiring a great deal of skill still requires a living touch, but undead can also provide a useful power-source.
-Necromancer farms require no mills, for the undead turn the cranks day and night and need no rest.
+Necromancer farms require no windmills, for the undead turn the cranks day and night and need no rest.

 Some undead can be made to carry out more difficult tasks if they had performed such tasks in life.
 A cobbler, for example, when re-animated and seated before a workbench and supplied with tools and materials, can be made to continue producing shoes.
 In such an instance, the undead would be able to produce only a single design of shoe, over and over again, but could likely achieve the same level of quality as in life.

 Undead must be preserved and maintained, so mummification is often undertaken.
-In wetter climates where keeping a body dry is impractical, necromancers will often strip the flesh and keep only the skeleton, which alone can be animated with ease.
+In wetter climates where keeping a body dry is impractical, necromancers will often strip the flesh and keep only the skeleton, which can be animated with ease.